 - 4.9 The Council sought to achieve the best return balanced against its objectives of security and liquidity.
-The UK Bank Rate was increased from 0.50% to 0.75% on 2 August 2018.
+The UK Bank Rate remained at 0.75% for most of 2019/20 but was cut to 0.1% by the end of the financial year.
 Short term money market rates also remained at very low levels which had a significant impact on investment income. - 4.10 All investments made during the year complied with the Council's agreed Treasury Management Strategy, Prudential Indicators, Treasury Management Practices and prescribed limits.
 Maturing investments were repaid to the Council in full and in a timely manner.